ajoergensen/docker-unbound/README.md

 # Configuration

-These options can be set via the environment variable -e flag:
+These options can be set via the environment variable -e flag.
+The configuration can be extended by dropping files as `/etc/unbound/conf.d/*.conf`

 - **DO_IPV6**: Enable or disable ipv6.
 (Default: "yes", Possible Values: "yes, no")
 - **DO_IPV4**: Enable or disable ipv4.
 (Default: "yes", Possible Values: "yes, no")